Kong/kongponents/docs/components/alert.md

 ```

 ### Dismissible
 KAlert allows for dismissal of the banner.

-- `is-dismissible`
+- `is-dismissible` is `false` by default

 <KAlert
   is-dismissible